ocxtal/tenten/README.md

 $ minimap2 -t1 -xmap-ont -k10 -w1 --print-seeds examples/read1.fa examples/read2.fa 2> seeds.txt
 $ tenten -t examples/read1.fa seeds.txt     # -t examples/read1.fa is required for tenten to know the target sequence lengths
 ```

+## Troubleshooting and Tips

+### Errors like "memory allocation of 7797831891380000 bytes failed"

+This error is caused by tenten trying to draw a dotplot with too high resolution (i.e., the value of `-b` option is too small; note that the default is 100 bases per pixel).
+You can resolve it by increasing the value of `-b`.

+In typical use cases, for small images, you might want around 500px square, for medium images around 1000px square, and for high-resolution images around 4000px square.
+For example, if the total length of the sequences you want to plot is 1 Mbp, you would specify 1 Mbp / 1000px = 1000 bases per pixel.
+Considering that high-resolution displays typically have around 4000 (4K) to 5000 (5K) pixels in width, higher resolutions will usually just reduce the usability of the image.

+### tenten is too slow

+This is caused by minimap2 calculating a large number of seed matches.
+It often occurs when plotting dotplots of sequences with long repetitive regions.
+You can improve performance by adjusting the options given to minimap2, so that it ignores high-frequency minimizer matches.
+For example, providing `-P "minimap2 -t1 --print-seeds -f0.2 {0} {1}"` to tenten will make minimap2 ignore the top 20% of high-frequency minimizers.
+Be careful that the stronger you filter high-frequency minimizers, the more the resulting dotplot will deviate from the true dotplot.

 ## Options